Course for Oral Health Engineering

 International Exchange Program (Course for Oral Health Engineering)

-This unique International Exchange Program to Taiwan is held in late fall of their second year.
+This unique International Exchange Program to Taiwan is held in fall of their third year.
 This program includes visits to Taipei Medical University and some dental laboratories in Taiwan.
-The second-year students have the opportunity to give presentations in English concerning Japanese culture, oral engineering and dental care in Japan, and give a short overview of TMDU.
-They prepare these presentations with the help of faculty who are native English speakers, in a portion of the 'Globalization to Oral Health Engineering Practice' class.
+The third-year students have the opportunity to give presentations in English concerning Japanese culture, oral engineering and dental care in Japan, and give a short overview of TMDU.
+They prepare these presentations with the help of facultｙ who are native English speakers, in a portion of the `Globalization to Oral Health Engineering Practice' class.
 They also compete with students of Taipei Medical University in a Carving Contest.

 International Exchange Program Schedule